ksatirli/homebrew-hashicorp/README.md

 - Uninstall the new version using `brew cask uninstall vagrant@1.9.9`

-- Optional, but highly recommended: use `helpers/install-casks.sh` to verify installability of _all_ currently generated Casks
+- Optional, but highly recommended: use `helpers/install-casks.sh vagrant` to verify installability of _all_ currently generated Casks

 - Optionally, but highly recommended: lint your contribution using `brew cask style`